Can you go to Australia with a Criminal Record?

 What criminal convictions do I have to declare?

-Any criminal convictions must be declared when applying for an Australian visa, however minor and regardless of how long ago they were incurred.
-Failure to do so, could mean that you are denied entry, even if you do have a visa.
+Any criminal convictions must be declared when applying for an Australian visa, however minor, and regardless of how long ago they were incurred.
+A minor offence will not prevent you getting a visa.
+Lying about it, on the other hand, could well result in you being refused a visa.
+Failure to declare a criminal conviction, even a minor one, could mean that you are denied entry, even if you do have a visa.
+It is extremely important that you are truthful about criminal convictions.

 How to apply for an Australian visitor visa when you have a criminal record

 The difference is in how the applications are processed.
-Most visa applications are processed and issued electronically.
-However, if you have criminal convictions with a custodial sentence, (irrespective of the country you are from), you cannot apply for a visa using the standard on-line system.
+Most visa applications are processed and issued electronically (ETA or eVisotor visa).
+However, if you have criminal convictions with a custodial sentence, (irrespective of the country you are from), you cannot apply for an ETA visa using the standard on-line system.
 When an applicant has criminal convictions, they are usually allocated to an Australian Immigration case officer.
 The case officer will decide how the application is processed, and what is required for the visa application.

 Registering your request to apply for an Australian Visa, when you have criminal convictions